sherryrich/gymbag/README.md

  https://sherryrich-gymbag.herokuapp.com/checkout/wh/
 * Select the payment_intent.payment_failed and payment_intent.succeeded as events to send
 * Note the key created for this webhook
-* In your local environment(env.py) and heroku, create environment variable STRIPE_WH_SECRET with the secret values os.environ.setdefault('STRIPE_WH_SECRET', 'YOUR_VALUE_GOES_HERE')
+* In your local environment(env.py) and Heroku, create environment variable STRIPE_WH_SECRET with the secret values os.environ.setdefault('STRIPE_WH_SECRET', 'YOUR_VALUE_GOES_HERE')
-* Test the webhook and note the success/fail attempts for troubleshooting, see events and logs for futher testing.
+* Test the webhook and note the success/fail attempts for troubleshooting, see events and logs for further testing.

 ## Amazon WebServices
 * Create an account at aws.amazon.com